 Is the UK a good place to live?

 By most measurable standards, the UK is a good place to live.
-It offers personal security, decent employment opportunities and education, and a stronger than average sense of community.
+It offers personal security, decent employment opportunities and education, and a stronger-than-average sense of community.
 Add in varied scenery and high quality of living, and you could do a lot worse.

 According to the OECD Better Life Index, the UK ranks above average in most quality of life areas.
-Employment rates are above average, as is environmental quality and healthcare.
+Employment rates are above average, as are environmental quality and healthcare.
 While these aren’t the most interesting, they certainly make a difference when you’re looking to relocate.

 Despite what you might see in the news, the UK is generally a tolerant country.
 Actual incidents of intolerance against others are low, and anti-discrimination laws have you covered in the workplace and your personal life.